Firearms and Other Weapons

 - Military Science: Students and employees are permitted to use and possess weapons as authorized by the military science programs for purposes of those programs.

-- Law enforcement: University law enforcement personnel are authorized to possess and use weapons as permitted by policy or by the senior vice president for university services in the course of employment.
+- Law enforcement: University law enforcement personnel are authorized to possess and use weapons as permitted by policy or by the senior vice president for operations and finance in the course of employment.
 Non-university law enforcement personnel are permitted to possess and use weapons in the course of their duties.

 Other Uses of Firearms or Weapons